About

 - [Feb 2025] New paper on Can Hallucination Correction Improve Video-Language Alignment?
 Accepted by ACL 2025.

-- [Feb 2024] New paper on Successfully Guiding Humans with Imperfect Instructions by Highlighting Potential Errors and Suggesting Alternatives, accepted by EMNLP 2024 main conference (Oral).
+- [Feb 2024] New paper on Successfully Guiding Humans with Imperfect Instructions by Highlighting Potential Errors and Suggesting Alternatives, accepted by EMNLP 2024 (Oral).
 Project Website

 - [Oct 2023] New paper on Hallucination Detection for Grounded Instruction Generation, accepted by EMNLP 2023.
 Project Website

 - [Dec 2022] New paper on Define, Evaluate, and Improve Task-Oriented Cognitive Capabilities for Instruction Generation Models.
-Accepted by ACL 2023, and ICML ToM Workshop 2023 (received Outstanding Paper Award).
-Code and dataset released on Project Website
+Accepted by ACL 2023, and ICML Theory-of-Mind Workshop 2023 (Outstanding Paper Award).
+Project Website